 The COVID-19 global pandemic has introduced further volatility to the market during the averaging period.
-We considered alternative time periods when deciding the Base Month for this Final Report, consistent with our Initial Draft Report.
-These time periods captured a 'pre-COVID' scenario to understand whether the WACC would be impacted by maintaining a Base Month of May, or whether it would be appropriate to extend the averaging period.
+We considered alternative time periods when deciding the Base Month for this Draft Final Report, consistent with our Initial Draft Report.
+These time periods captured a 'pre-COVID' scenario to understand whether the WACC would be materially impacted by maintaining a Base Month of May.

-A Base Month of May and a three-month averaging period has been retained for this Final Report, having reviewed the updated financial data and considering the feedback received on the Initial Draft Report and the Draft Final Report.
+A Base Month of May has been retained for this Draft Final Report, having reviewed the updated financial data and considering the feedback received on the Initial Draft Report.
 Rationale for this decision include the following points:

-- Low rate environment: while COVID-19 pandemic has created uncertainty in the global financial environment, the financial parameters in this Final Report should reflect the expected conditions for the time period it is governing.
+Low rate environment: while COVID-19 pandemic has created uncertainty in the global financial environment, the financial parameters in this Draft Final Report should reflect the expected conditions for the time period it is governing.
 Given that there are indications of a low rate environment persisting, this lends weight to maintaining May 2020 as the Base Month.

-Data reviewed for the Initial Draft and Final Reports highlight a decreasing trend in the risk-free rate (based on the NA16100H security) through 2020.
-Our review of swap rates as part of a project finance calculated cost of debt for this Final Report also shows there has been a decreasing trend in rates as 2020 has progressed.
+Data reviewed for the Initial Draft and Draft Final Reports highlight a decreasing trend in the riskfree rate (based on the NA16100H security) through 2020.
+Our review of swap rates as part of a project finance calculated cost of debt for this Draft Final Report also shows there has been a decreasing trend in rates as 2020 has progressed.
 Furthermore, Singapore's major banks have noted interest rate expectations for 2021 will remain muted^{1,2,3}.
-Given these expectations, we are of the view that retaining the Base Month is more appropriate than considering an earlier period or a change in the averaging period.
+Given these expectations, we are of the view that retaining the Base Month is more appropriate than considering an earlier period.

-- Consistency with prior determinations: maintaining a Base Month of May 2020 and a three-month averaging period keeps the Final Report consistent with prior determinations made by EMA where exceptions have not been made for the Base Month for prevailing financial conditions.
-We note that as part of our full analysis we tested an Alternative Base Month of December 2019, and a five-month averaging period from a Base Month of May 2020 and found that the calculated WACC was largely consistent with the Final Report.
+- Consistency with prior determinations: maintaining a Base Month of May 2020 keeps the Draft Final Report consistent with prior determinations made by EMA where exceptions have not been made for the Base Month for prevailing financial conditions.
+We note that as part of our full analysis we tested an Alternative Base Month of December 2019 and found that the calculated WACC was not materially different to the Draft Final Report.